 Production

-As with all our Museum Quality Replicas this pot has been made, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the Bronze-Age makers would have used.
-In keeping with the original pot, the decoration has been applied using an bone comb.
+As with all our Museum Quality Replicas, this pot has been made, as the original would have been, entirely by hand from natural clay and using replicas of the types of tools that the Bronze Age makers would have used.
+The decoration has been applied using a bone comb in keeping with the original pot.

 Firing